 Figure 4 is an example that presents the median of the 64 EFTs for North America as computed from MODIS NDVI.
 The warm colors indicate greatest exchanges of mass and energy between the ecosystems and the atmosphere.
 As expected, these regions include the coastline of the Gulf of Mexico extending over the Great Plains, subtropical forests surrounding the Gulf of Mexico and the Caribbean, the Pacific coast, the North American Monsoon in northwestern Mexico and the East Coast states.
 On the other hand, desert regions in Arizona and Nevada, where the net productivity is very low, are depicted with dark colors; tundra is distinctly identified in light purple.
 The figure depicts the median EFTs for 2001-2009, but since EFTs can be defined on a year-to-year basis, they can give a much better representation of time-varying surface states.
+Since EFTs are identified from time-series of satellite-derived estimates of the carbon gains dynamics (e.g. spectral vegetation indices such as NDVI and EVI), differences between sensors and datasets may occur due to the corrections applied (Alcaraz-Segura et al. 2010).
+Such differences can be used to evaluate the uncertainty of the approach and the sensitivity to different databases (e.g. Alcaraz-Segura et al. 2010).

+Another advantage of Ecosystem Functional Types is that their definition is exclusively based upon the carbon gain dynamics estimated from time-series of satellite images so EFTs are able to capture differences between natural ecosystems (e.g. native oak forest) and managed ecosystems (e.g. tree plantations) when they differ in their carbon gain dynamics.
+For instance, Volante et al. (2012) showed how the intrusion of cattle rising and croplands on natural dry forest and shrublands of NW Argentina significantly changed satellite-derived ecosystem functional attributes related to productivity and seasonality and, subsequently, the EFTs composition (Paruelo et al. 2011).

-Societal needs for researches on water over land
+Societal needs for research on water over land

 All organisms, including humans, require water for their survival.
-Therefore, ensuring that adequate supplies of water are available is essential for human well-being (Oki and Kanae, 2006).
-Water issues are related to poverty, and providing access to safe drinking water is one of the key necessities for sustainable development, even though less information on hydro-climate system might be necessary to solve the current issue.
-Any change to the Earth’s climate system, hydrological cycles, and social systems has the potential to increase the frequency and severity of water-related hazards, such as: storm surges, floods, debris flows, and droughts.
+Therefore, ensuring that adequate supplies of water are available is essential for human well-being (Millennium Ecosystem Assessment, 2005; Oki and Kanae, 2006; Vörösmarty et al., 2010).
+Water issues are related to poverty, and providing access to safe drinking water is one of the key necessities for sustainable development (WHO/UNICEF, 2012).
+However, better information on the hydro-climate system is necessary to understand the issues of supply and demand of water, both in the current climate and the future.
+Substantial changes to the Earth’s climate system, hydrological cycles, and social systems have the potential to increase the frequency and severity of water-related hazards, such as: storm surges, floods, debris flows, and droughts (IPCC, 2011).
 Global population is growing, particularly in the developing world and is accompanied by migration into urban areas, and could be associated with large scale land use/land cover changes including deforestation.
 The urbanization threatens to increase the risks of urban flash floods and reduce per-capita water resources.
 Global economic growth is increasing the demand for food, which further drives demands for irrigation water and drinking water, demands more cropland, and changes LULC potentially.
 Therefore it is critically important to consider both the social and climate changes (Fig.5).